-Figure 6: Responses of top-level RBM to two overlaied dot patterns moving in different directions.
-The two vertical lines represent the actual directions of the two dot patterns; the overlaid bars diagram the resulting probability distribution over directions as perceived by the model.
+Figure 6: Responses of top-level RBM to two overlayed dot-patters moving in different directions.
+The two vertical lines represent the actual directions of the two dot-patterns; the overlayed bar diagram the resulting probability distribution over directions as perceived by the model.

 The model's perception of motion shows several properties that are consistent with findings on human motion perception.
 The model shows the merging of modes at small angles, which results in averaging of presented motion directions.
-Interestingly, we found also that at angles slightly larger than those where merging occurs, the model slightly but consistently overestimates the observed angles, which is consistent with the well-known phenomenon of motion repulsion.
-None of the observed effects were part of the design consideration of the transformation model, whose only goal is to model a conditional probability over output images given an input image.
+Interestingly, we found also that, at angles slightly larger than those where merging occurs, the model slightly but consistently over-estimates the observed angles, which is consistent with the well-known phenomenon of "motion-repulsion".
+It should be noted that none of the observed effects were part of the design-consideration of the transformation model, whose only goal is to model a conditional probability over output images given an input image.